Anthony-Nolan/Atlas/ArchitecturalDecisionRecord/Phase1/003-MultipleAlleleCodeLookup_Storage.md

 - MAC Expansion is independent of HLA nomenclature.
     - It is theoretically possible for a generic MAC to expand to an allele (for a given first field/locus), which is invalid in one HLA nomenclature version, and valid in a different one.
-        - In this case, the MAC expansion will expand to teh same alleles regardless - and it is up to the consumer to decide whether it cares that some alleles may be invalid, and to validate them (using the HMD) against the appropriate nomenclature
+        - In this case, the MAC expansion will expand to the same alleles regardless - and it is up to the consumer to decide whether it cares that some alleles may be invalid, and to validate them (using the HMD) against the appropriate nomenclature
     - This decision ensures that the MAC expansion service does not require an input of a nomenclature version to expand against, and will always expand to the same values.